FederatedTrust: A Solution for Trustworthy Federated Learning: Trustworthy FL: Pillars, Notions, and Metrics

 \textbf{Client and Data Reliability}.
 This novel notion of robustness deals with client and data reliability.
 In this sense, metrics like federation scale, clients' reputation, and data quality are essential for robust and trustworthy FL models.

 \begin{itemize} \item \textit{Federation Scale}.
 The number of clients impacts the reliability of the system.
-In the case of FL, the number of clients determines the number of distributed networks, devices, or machines that must work together seamlessly to co-train FL models.
-With more clients, the network stability, computation power, and availability of clients are all influential factors in the success and reliability of the FL system.
+In FL, the number of clients determines the number of devices, network connections, and model parameters that must be considered to train FL models.
+The higher the number of clients, the network stability, computation power, and availability of clients the higher and reliability of the FL system \cite{li2021survey}.

 \item \textit{Client Reputation}.
 In \cite{kang2020reliable}, a novel reputation metric was proposed, and a subjective logic model was used to calculate the reputation score for each client interaction.
 After each training iteration, the server uses a poisoning attack detection scheme and the elapsed time to determine if the local update from the client is reliable.
 Reliable updates are treated as positive interactions and improve the reputation value, and vice versa.
-The client is treated as malicious and unreliable when the reputation value is below a certain threshold.
+The client is treated as malicious and unreliable when the reputation value is below a threshold.

 \item \textit{Data Quality}.
 It compares, in each training round, the local updates with the current global model to see if the new local updates are better or worse than the global model \cite{pejo2020quality}.
 If a round of training at one client improves the performance of the global model, then the data from that client has a high-quality score.